 As part of our commitment to the principle that Māori enjoy at least the same level of health as non-Māori (and the safeguarding of cultural concepts, values and practices), the DHB delivers a Māori Health Action Plan.
-This Plan sits alongside the Annual Plan and identifies how improvements will be made in Māori health in the coming year.
+This Māori Health Action Plan sits alongside our Annual Plan and identifies how improvements will be made in Māori health in the coming year.

-The DHB's General Manager of Māori Health provides further cultural leadership and input into decisionmaking at the executive level of the DHB.
+The DHB's General Manager of Māori Health provides further cultural leadership and input into decision-making at the executive level of the DHB.